oicr-gsi/shesmu/docs/glossary.md

 into the signature and which should be excluded.

 ## Throttler
 A method to stop actions from running.
-Since Shesmu may be talking to may systems at once, throttlers provide a way to take some of those systems down for maintenance or limit Shesmu's traffic to them during an overload.
+Since Shesmu may be talking to many systems at once, throttlers provide a way to take some of those systems down for maintenance or limit Shesmu's traffic to them during an overload.
 Actions and olives check for permission to run from the throttlers and will quit early